shwetabhardwaj44/shwetabhardwaj44.github.io/index.md

 Before this I was a Data Scientist at [Flipkart](https://www.flipkart.com/) in the Trust & Safety team supervised by [Dr. Shourya Roy](https://www.linkedin.com/in/shouryaroy/), and previously by [Dr. Jatin Thukral](https://www.linkedin.com/in/dr-jatin-thukral-cfa-aa487b1/).
 Prior to joining Flipkart, I completed my M.S (by Research) at IIT Madras advised by [Dr. Mitesh M. Khapra](http://www.cse.iitm.ac.in/~miteshk/) and associated with RBC-DSAI lab (led by [Dr. Balaraman Ravindran](https://rbcdsai.iitm.ac.in/people/b-ravindran/)).
 I have completed my undergrad/B.Tech. in Computer Science from [Guru Nanak Dev University](http://www.gndu.ac.in/).

 My research interests broadly lie in Computer Vision, Explainable Aritifical Intelligence and Model Compression.
-I strongly believe that fundamental research in these fields for sensitive use-cases (__e.g, AI for criminal justice, automated health diagnosis __etc ) can go a long way to enhance human trust-worthiness of AI models.
+I strongly believe that fundamental research in these fields for sensitive use-cases (e.g. AI for criminal justice, automated health diagnosis etc.) can go a long way to enhance human trust-worthiness of AI models.
 <!-- I strongly believe that the practical implicayi -->
 <!-- I strongly believe that technology benefits human society and has a lot of potential to improve human lives. -->